-There are several different elements that govern the bipolar junction transistor theory.
+There are several different elements that govern the theory and understanding of the way the bipolar junction transistor, BJT, works.

 Transistor theory of operation